DevelAngel/swayr/README.md

   between a tabbed and tiled layout, i.e., it calls `shuffle-tile-workspace` if it is currently tabbed, and calls `shuffle-tile-workspace` if it is currently tiled.
+* `configure-outputs` lets you repeatedly issue output configuration commands until you abort the menu program.
 * `execute-swaymsg-command` displays most swaymsg which don't require additional input and executes the selected one.
 That's handy especially for less often used commands not bound to a key.
 Non-matching input will be